cirosantilli/cirosantilli.github.io/window-blackout.md

 <img src="https://web.archive.org/web/20190823083205if_/https://images-na.ssl-images-amazon.com/images/I/41kiYRgIhtL.jpg" height="200">

-Demonstration if everything goes exceptionally well: <https://www.youtube.com/watch?v=cTVVe7codw4>
+Demonstration if everything goes exceptionally well: [How to fit a Total Blackout Cassette Roller Blind](https://www.youtube.com/watch?v=sGLq9OuF9Yg) by "Order Blinds Online" published on Jan 27, 2016:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cTVVe7codw4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 However, not all will necessarily be fun and games as in that YouTube video, especially if you are doing it for the first time, and the main point of this article is to make you aware of that.